 Police say officers responded to a gas station located at 5203 Alameda Road at approximately 2:25 a.m. on Sunday after receiving reports of a shooting there.
 Police obtained information that the male shooting victim was inside a friend’s car with a female and another male, according to police officials.

 Police investigators later determined the female occupant was 25-year-old Cassandra Damper and that she had an accidentally shot the victim when a gun she was holding discharged, police said.
 When the shooting occurred, Ms. Damper was in the front passenger seat and the victim was in the driver’s seat; the other male was in the backseat, according to police.

 At the scene of the shooting, police detained Ms. Damper and the male passenger.
 Officers placed both individuals’ hands inside brown paper bags to preserve any gunshot residue, police said.
 After her hands were bagged, Ms. Damper tried to wipe them, apparently in an attempt to destroy any evidence that she had fired the gun, according to officials.

-In the Facebook live video that allegedly depicts the shooting —posted to a group “Get It Off Your Chest”— the victim can be heard saying “Hey man, you’re making me nervous,” when Ms. Damper takes a gun he is holding.
+In the Facebook live video that depicts the shooting —posted to a group “Get It Off Your Chest”— the victim can be heard saying “Hey man, you’re making me nervous,” when Ms. Damper takes a gun he is holding.
 “She ain’t got no clip bud,” the backseat passenger replies.